COSE$\nu$: A Collective Oscillation Simulation Engine for Neutrinos: Acknowledgment

 \section{Acknowledgment}

-M.-R.~W. and M.~G. acknowledge supports from the Ministry of Science and Technology, Taiwan under Grant No.~110-2112-M-001 -050 and the Academia Sinica under Project No.~AS-CDA-109-M11.
+M.-R.~W. and M.~G. acknowledge supports from the Ministry of Science and Technology, Taiwan under Grant No.~110-2112-M-001-050, No.~111-2628-M-001-003-MY4, and the Academia Sinica under Project No.~AS-CDA-109-M11.
 M.-R.~W. also acknowledges supports from the Physics Division, National Center for Theoretical Sciences, Taiwan.
 M.~G. and M.-R.~W. appreciate the computing resources provided by the Academia Sinica Grid-computing Center.
 C.-Y.~L. thanks the National Center for High-performance Computing (NCHC) for providing computational and storage resources.
 Z.~X. acknowledge supports from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC Advanced Grant KILONOVA No.~885281).
+Authors would also like to thank Taiwan Computing Cloud and NVIDIA for organizing GPU hackathon and also would like to acknowledge the help from Mathew Colgrove and Mason Wu of NVIDIA.